trivialsoftware/spiderworks/Readme.md

 ```

 The frontmatter is appended to the page's context when it's being rendered, and supports arbitrary tags.
 There are,
-however, a few tags that Deluge looks for that control some of the options for how the page gets rendered.
+however, a few tags that Spiderworks looks for that control some of the options for how the page gets rendered.

 ### Options